Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 		* Swap in Momiji -> Sanae -> Parsee
 		* Sanae uses Miracle Fruit on Parsee
 		* Swap Sanae for Yuuka
-		* Parsee uses Midnight Anathema Ritual
+		* Parsee uses Midnight Anathema Ritual (86% to proc TRR)
 		* Swap Parsee with Satori
 	* **Phase 2 - Beauty of Nature**
 		* Yuuka and Satori spam Beauty of Nature